qqtop/nimfdb/README.md

 Most of the main functions work fine , some of the administration functions need more testing as the underlying python api is still moving a bit.
+Currently the more conventional functions are implemented , newer ways to do the same thing are still work in progress.

 The python driver can be installed via pip3 install -U firebird-driver and lives here [firebird-driver](https://github.com/FirebirdSQL/python3-driver)

+Read all about it [firebird-driver-documentation](https://firebird-driver.readthedocs.io/en/latest/index.html)

+Sept 2020